MicrosoftDocs/sdk-api/sdk-api-src/content/cfgmgr32/nf-cfgmgr32-cm_get_device_interface_lista.md

 ### -param pDeviceID [in, optional]

-Caller-supplied pointer to a NULL-terminated string that represents a <a href="devinst.device_instance_ids">device instance ID</a>.
+Caller-supplied pointer to a NULL-terminated string that represents a <a href="https://msdn.microsoft.com/library/Ff541327(v=VS.85).aspx">device instance ID</a>.
 If specified, the function retrieves device interfaces that are supported by the device for the specified class.
 If this value is <b>NULL</b>, or if it points to a zero-length string, the function retrieves all interfaces that belong to the specified class.

 ### -param Buffer [out]